h6y3/todoist-ruby/README.md

 #### Token

-New tokens can be generated at the [Todoist App Management portal](https://developer.todoist.com/appconsole.html).
+New tokens can be generated at the [Todoist App Management portal](https://developer.todoist.com/appconsole.html) or [General API token](https://todoist.com/prefs/integrations).
 Once a token has been acquired you can create a client by calling:

 ```ruby
 @client = Todoist::Client.create_client_by_token("my token")